stanford-cs149/asst2/cloud_readme.md

 >
 > We may not be able to provide additional AWS credits / reimburse any cost if you go over allocated credits for any reason.

-### Performance leaderboard ###

-We may release a leaderboard for you to submit your code to which will compare the top-performing solutions.
-For assignment 2 this will just be for fun, but stay tuned for more updates on Ed!